jgeller112/ERDOS_EEG_Project/README.md

 From above it seems like we should focus on the CZ channel and extract features either from the whole time course or just a slice of time (P300).

+# Figure 3

+Correlation matrix betwenn electrodes' voltage for a single trial, for a partcipant belonging to the control group and an alcoholic respectively.